-DHS Science and Technology Directorate's (S&T's) SCITI Labs initiative leverages cutting-edge Smart City and Internet of Things (IoT) technologies to enhance public safety in communities across the country.
-SCITI brings together key government and private sector partners to identify new and existing technologies that both meet first responders’ operational needs and enhance commercial buildings, ensuring the nation’s critical infrastructure and those who protect it are secure and resilient.
+DHS Science and Technology Directorate's (S&T's) SCITI Labs initiative leverages cutting-edge Smart City and Internet of Things (IoT) technologies to deliver new capabilities to DHS components and to enhance public safety in communities across the country.
+SCITI Labs brings together key government and private sector partners to identify new and existing technologies that both meet first responders’ operational needs and enhance commercial buildings, ensuring the nation’s critical infrastructure and those who protect it are secure and resilient.

-S&T established the SCITI (pronounced ‘CITY’) Labs initiative in collaboration with the Center for Innovative Technology, TechNexus and Smart City Works to focus on applying new and existing technologies to public safety needs, with an emphasis on extensive validation and go-to-market support through industry partners.
-In its first year, the SCITI Labs partnership funded development and initial testing of several prototype technologies in three overarching program areas.
-Moving forward, the ultimate goal is to make Smart Cities and IoT capabilities commercially available for industry, public safety and national security partners by 2020.
+S&T established the SCITI (pronounced “city”) Labs initiative in collaboration with the Virginia Innovation Partnership Corporation (VIPC), TechNexus and Smart City Works to focus on applying new and existing technologies to public safety and national security needs, with an emphasis on extensive validation and go-to-market support through industry partners.
+The SCITI Labs partnership continues to support research, development and test of a variety of prototype technologies in these overarching capability areas:

-Body-worn interoperable platform: development of a SmartHub that integrates personal area network communications with third-party sensor packages.
+- Body-worn Interoperable Communications Platform (concluded)—Development of a SmartHub that integrates personal area network communications with third-party sensor packages.
 The SmartHub will enhance emergency responder situational awareness and support enhanced mission-critical operations.

-- Airgility, Inc. developed 3D printable multi-mission UAS, designed to conduct search and rescue operations in degredated environments; their systems can be used on the ground or in the air.
+- Airgility, Inc. developed 3D printable multi-mission UAS, designed to conduct search and rescue operations in degraded environments; their systems can be used on the ground or in the air.

 - CommandWear Systems, Inc. developed a situational awareness software platform designed to improve the accuracy and speed of response while enhancing responder safety.
 Using tablets, smartphones and smartwatches, the platform can help with asset tracking, event playback, two-way messaging, and biometric monitoring in order to improve response time and accuracy, and enhance personnel safety.